Engin-Boot/capture-behavior-of-a-visit-counter-sreemoyeemukherjee/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given a new unique visitor tag has been assigned to every patient by the hospital
+  Given every patient gets a unique visitor tag while they are within hospital premises
   When we encounter unique active visitor tag IDs
   Then each such unique IDs add one to the visit-counter